openstack/adjutant/README.md

 * Recieve Request
   * Validate request data against action serializers.
-  * If valid, setup Registration to represent the request, and the Actions specified for that ActionView.
+  * If valid, setup Task to represent the request, and the Actions specified for that ActionView.
-  * The service runs the pre_approve function on all actions which should do any self validation to mark the actions themselves as valid or invalid, and populating the nodes in the Registration based on that.
+  * The service runs the pre_approve function on all actions which should do any self validation to mark the actions themselves as valid or invalid, and populating the nodes in the Task based on that.
 * Admin Approval
-  * An admin looks at the Registration and its notes.
+  * An admin looks at the Task and its notes.
   * If they decide it is safe to approve, they do so.
     * If there are any invalid actions approval will do nothing until the action data is updated and initial validation is rerun.
   * The service runs the post_approve function on all actions.
   * If any of the actions require a Token to be issued and emailed for additional data such as a user password, then that will occur.
-    * If no Token is required, the Registration will run submit actions, and be marked as complete.
+    * If no Token is required, the Task will run submit actions, and be marked as complete.
 * Token Submit
   * User submits the Token data.
   * The service runs the submit function on all actions, passing along the Token data, normally a password.
     * The action will then complete with the given final data.
-  * Registration is marked as complete.
+  * Task is marked as complete.

 There are cases and ActionViews that auto-approve, and thus automatically do the middle step right after the first.
 There are also others which do not need a Token and thus run the submit step as part of the second, or even all three at once.
 The exact number of 'steps' and the time between them depends on the definition of the ActionView.